jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

   ![](assets/2022-10-21-09-13-28-image.png)

 Quick conclusion: as expected, in a loaded environment, scraping very frequent, has a big impact on the CPU consumed by Prometheus.
 Almost doubled.
-But the impact is even bigger on Kubelet, with node_exporter scraping so frequently and having to return metrics from so many Pods.
+But the impact is even bigger on Kubelet, having to return metrics from Kubernetes resources, why now many Pods running.
 Almost 4 times more time CPU consumed in compared with the clean cluster.

 #### Double all the scraping times